 On 7 February 2018 Nabeel was again refused bail, and on 17 May 2018 Judge Naveed Iqbal sentenced Nabeel to ten years in prison.
 His lawyer lodged an appeal with the Supreme Court in Lahore.

 Before Nabeel’s arrest, he worked in a factory with his father and brother.
 Since his arrest he has been held in solitary confinement in a tiny cell with no window or ventilation in Kasur District Jail.
 He is reportedly devastated over his ongoing imprisonment and feels that his life is slipping away, but spends time praying.

 Following a prison visit in August 2019, British Pakistani Christian Association representative Mehwish Bhatti (pictured with Nabeel’s father Amanat and brother Wakeel) reported that Nabeel had told her, “I know God does everything as per His plan and one day I will be free – till then I am reading my Urdu Bible, which I have learnt to read whilst in prison – it provides me with great solace.”

-Nabeel had to leave school early to help support his family, leaving him illiterate, but Mehwish has been encouraging him and helping him to understand his Bible.
+Nabeel had to leave school early to help support his family, leaving him illiterate, but Mehwish encouraged him and helped him to understand his Bible.

 Nabeel’s family had to go into hiding for security reasons after he was accused of blasphemy.
 His widowed father Amanat Masih (66) and elder brother Wakeel Masih (23) were also factory workers at the time of his arrest, but his father has retired and Wakeel is now the sole provider for the family.
 As a day labourer, Wakeel loses income whenever he takes time off to visit the prison (he is allowed a half-hour visit on Fridays) or for court appearances, which are frequently postponed.
 Nabeel also has four sisters.